deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 #### IAM Role API Credentials - Scope and Permissions

 The AWS API Access key and Secret key used to deploy must be stored in the local OS environment variables.
 The environment variables should be labeled as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively.
-Both the `ami_create.py` and `launch.py` scripts require the environment variables to function properly.
+The `launch.py` script requires the environment variables to function properly.
 These can be set using the `export` command in your terminal:

 ```
 export AWS_ACCESS_KEY_ID=<YOUR ACCCESS KEY ID>